pvaldeshernandez/synthetic-brain-ages/README.md

 #### Adding more architectures
 Note that more models from https://upenn.app.box.com/v/DeepBrainNet/folder/120404890511 can be used as long as line 43 of [train_model.py](/train_model.py) is modified accordingly.
-Also, some models may have been saved using an old version of Keras.
-In that case, the older version must be used to get the weights, via:
+Also, some models may have been saved using an old version of Keras (e.g., 2.2.4).
+In that case, Keras 2.2.4 must be installed to extract and save the model weights via:
 ```
 from keras.models import load_model
+import pickle

 model = load_model("path_to_model")

 weights = model.get_weights()
+with open('my_model_weights.pkl', 'wb') as file:
+    pickle.dump(model.get_weights(), file)
 ```
-and then the following in the latest Keras version:
+Then, the newer version of Keras (e.g., 2.11.0) used to run the [Workflow](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#run-the-workflow) must be reinstalled and used to load the weights and set them to a vanilla version of the architecture (e.g., InceptionResnetV2, etc.):
 ```
+from keras.models import load_model
+from keras.applications import InceptionResnetV2
+import pickle

+with open('my_model_weights.pkl', 'rb') as file:
+    loaded_weights = pickle.load(file)

+model = InceptionResNetV2(weights='imagenet', include_top=True)
+model.compile(optimizer='adam', loss='mean_squared_error', metrics=['mae'])

 model.set_weights(weights)
 ```